Xomega-Net/Xomega.Docs/docs/framework/services/api/wcf.md

 }
 ```

-This will configure your STS that is able to issue security tokens (SAML).
-Now you need to define STS endpoints for each authentication method that your STS accepts in order to issue an access token.
+This will configure your STS which can issue security tokens (SAML).
+Now you need to define STS endpoints for each authentication method that your STS accepts to issue an access token.

 ### Password authentication